bartdeboer/JigLibJS2/README.md

 ### Change log ###

+2012 09 21

+* Reverted back to normal namespace.

 2012 09 17

-* Introducing new namespace scheme for better performance and less dependency hassle
+* Introducing new namespace scheme for better performance and less dependency hassle.

 2012 09 16